yaannnik/Automatic-Image-Labelling-System/README.md

+* We have made our project running on our Google Cloud Server.
+If you would like to run our project on your own environment, please follow the installation instructions.

 ### Build Detectron2

 Our deep learning engine is based on [Detectron2](https://github.com/facebookresearch/detectron2).
 Run `install.sh` to install Detectron2.
 Set environmental variable `$DETECTRON2_DATASETS` to be path to your dataset.